Vman384/Number-Generatror/README.md

 # Number-Generatror
- This is a number generating AI
+ This is a number image generating AI, I have used a GAN to generate images of numbers